-WEDF 2014 will explore how SMEs can become and remain competitive by addressing issues that impact their entrepreneurial capacity and their operating environment.
-Developments in trade facilitation, regional integration, South-South cooperation and trade in services will be discussed and innovative solutions for SMEs to thrive through access to funding, technology, information and skills explored.
-The event will provide a platform to identify and act upon SME needs and explore the role of different actors to assist them.
+WEDF 2014 explores how SMEs can become and remain competitive by addressing issues that impact their entrepreneurial capacity and operating environment.
+Developments in trade facilitation, regional integration, South-South cooperation and trade in services will be examined.

 If you are interested in learning more about WEDF, please contact us at wedf[at]intracen.org

 (Geneva/Budapest) – The World Export Development Forum (WEDF), the flagship event of the Geneva-based International Trade Centre (ITC), will be held in Budapest, Hungary, on 25-26 October 2017, hosted by Hungary’s Ministry of Foreign Affairs and Trade.With...

 SpeakersMr.
 Hiran Cooray, Chairman, Jetwing Sri LankaMr.
 Pascal Khoo, Writer/Tourism Expert, MyanmarDr.
 Wolfgang Arlt, Director, China Outbound Tourism Research Institute, GermanyMs.
 Zoritsa Urosevic, Representative of the World Tourism Organization...

 Speakers:Mr. Kurt Cavano, President, GT NexusMr.
 Gao Hongbing, Vice President and Director, Alibaba Group and AliResearch Mr. Sabur Khan, Chairman, Daffodil International University and Daffodil GroupMr.
 Mano Sekaram, CEO and Founder, Sri Lanka Association...